COMPLY-Investors' lawyers to tackle brokerage insurance mandate

 PIABA's new president, Joe Peiffer, has set the issue as a priority for the coming year, weeks after FINRA, Wall Street's industry-funded watchdog, decided that it cannot force brokerages to carry insurance.
 Insurance could be "prohibitively high" and perhaps difficult to obtain at all, especially among riskier firms, a FINRA spokeswoman said.

-Nonetheless, FINRA recognizes that the problem of unpaid awards is a significant issue and it will "continue to explore all available remedies," FINRA said.

-Still, it is easy to surmount roadblocks such as cost, said Peiffer, who became PIABA president on Oct 24.
+It is easy to surmount those roadblocks, said Peiffer, who became PIABA president on Oct 24.
 For example, firms that are uninsurable or cannot afford premiums should not be able to sell risky products, such as privately issued securities, which often lead to arbitration rulings against them, Peiffer said.

 Brokerage firms and brokers failed to pay $50 million in awards to customers in 2012, the latest year for which FINRA data is available.
 In 2011, unpaid awards totaled $51 million, or about 11 percent of all awards.
 FINRA, the brokerage industry's private regulator, oversees 4,135 firms.